 Use this CSI 3-part SimpleSpecs™ master specification to specify panelized or composite sheet form bentonite waterproofing at below-grade, under the slab, and split slab construction.

-Waterproofing incorporates bentonite clay which absorbs water until it is fully saturated, at which point no water will pass through.the clay.
-Composite bentonite waterproofing incorporates both bentonite clay and a prefabricated waterproof sheet.
+Waterproofing incorporates bentonite clay which absorbs water until it is fully saturated, at which point no water will pass through the clay.
+Composite bentonite waterproofing contains both bentonite clay and a prefabricated waterproof sheet.

-Composite bentonite waterproofing combines bentonite clay that is factory applied to an HPDE waterproofing sheet.
+Composite bentonite waterproofing combines bentonite clay factory pre-applied to an HPDE waterproofing sheet.

-Since bentonite swells when it becomes wet it can exert tremendous pressure on overlying slabs and adjacent construction.
+Since bentonite swells, it can exert tremendous pressure on overlying slabs and adjacent construction when it becomes wet.
 Consult with a manufacturer when considering waterproofing for these applications.

 A drainage course applied over the waterproofing reduces hydrostatic pressure, thereby reducing the possibility of leaks.
 Some drainage boards can also act as the protection course.

 Related SimpleSpecs™ master specifications:

 The SimpleSpecs™ master specs concept

 Design professionals are accustomed to seeing lengthy project specifications, so why is SimpleSpecs™ so short?